-Women's preventive care — including birth control — is basic health care.
-This shouldn't be a revolutionary idea, but unfortunately it is to some, and in the past few years, birth control has become increasingly politicized.
+Preventive reproductive care — including birth control — is basic health care.
+This shouldn't be a revolutionary idea, but unfortunately it is to some.
+And in the past few years, birth control has become increasingly politicized.

 FACT: 99% of women between the ages of 15 and 44 who are sexually active have used birth control at some point.

 FACT: A majority of Americans (70%) believe insurance companies should cover the full cost of birth control, just as they do for other preventive services.

 However, some politicians are choosing to focus on chipping away at access to birth control.

 Hobby Lobby and Trump-Era Policies